Mu-Rizwan/my-first-repo/README.md

 # Task 4:

-- Attempting to resolve the conflict by rerwriting the content.
+- Attempting to resolve the conflict by rerwriting the content.These changes are made by Amos Shehzad